 - Fundamentally, waste has been treated as an externality with the cheapest storage options in many instances.

 In order to address the lack of disclosure, the Initiative issued a request to the mining industry to disclose each and every tailings facility, along with answers to 20 basic engineering and governance questions.
-This request generated novel detailed disclosure from 65% of the mining industry by market capitalisation.

 PHASE 2 Developing a Global Portal and Global Industry Standard